tlambert03/napari-error-reporter/README.md

 - Juan Nunez-Iglesias ([@jni](https://github.com/jni))
 - Talley Lambert ([@tlambert03](https://github.com/tlambert03))

-Any napari github issues resulting from bug reports will be manually purged of file paths and local variables.

 *This plugin is **not** associated with the Chan Zuckerberg Initiative*.

+### How will these reports be used?

+Commonly occuring errors will be will be manually purged of file paths and local variables and posted to https://github.com/napari/napari/issues

+### How long is data retained

+Sentry retains event data for 90 days by default.
+For complete details, see Sentry's page on [Security & Compliance](https://sentry.io/security/)